Jacques Toubon: Controversies

 Toubon is known for the controversial so-called Toubon Law, enforcing the use of the French language in official French government publications, and advertisements published in France.
 Since the law can largely be described as being hostile to the English language, Toubon is sometimes referred to, jokingly, as "Mr. Allgood" ("All Good" being a translation of "Tout bon", a homophone of his surname).

 He is also known for the "helicopter affair".
 In 1996, an initial criminal enquiry had been opened by Laurent Davenas, then head prosecutor of Évry for alleged misuse of government funds, in which Xavière Tiberi, the wife of then-mayor of Paris Jean Tiberi (from Toubon's party), was involved.
 However, this was not a full criminal investigation and no investigative magistrate had been named.
 Davenas then vacationed in the Himalayas.
 His deputy then announced his decision to open a full investigation.
 The Rally for the Republic leaders were frightened by the possible implications of such an investigation, and Toubon, then minister of justice, famously hired a helicopter to fetch Davenas and convince him to rein in his deputy; he refused.

 Toubon has been the topic of much lampooning.
 In addition to "Mr Allgood", Les Guignols de l'info have referred to him as "M. Bouffon" ("Mr Buffoon").

+In 2004, whilst a member of the European Parliament, he took objection to the Independence/Democracy group leader Nigel Farage revealing that the French European Commissioner, Jacques Barrot had been found guilty of embezzlement and barred from holding public office.
+Toubon started running up and down the aisle of the chamber demanding to speak on a point of order (which the President refused) due to Barrot's conviction having been wiped by a French presidential amnesty that made it illegal under French law to mention the original offence.
+Fellow MEP Robert Kilroy-Silk told him unless he spoke English, no-one would understand him in a reference to the Toubon law.